Moving to Mexico from the USA

 What visa do I need to live in Mexico long-term?

-For stays beyond 180 days, you will need a temporary or permanent residency visa.
+For stays beyond 180 days, you need a temporary or permanent residency visa.
 Applications are made at a Mexican consulate in the USA before entry.
 Requirements include demonstrating financial solvency through income or savings.
 A retirement visa based on pension or passive income is a common route for Americans relocating after their working years.

 Can I bring my pet to Mexico?